kaikaewkmitl/3d-projection-engine/README.md

 ## Proposal Structure
 The proposal will include the following sections:
 * Project Title: 3D Projection Engine
-* Description:This program projects a 3D illusion into a 2D plane by drawing lines from  coordinates or vertices in a certain angle from a perspective point to make a 3D object.
+* Description:This program (1)projects a 3D illusion into a 2D plane(2) by drawing lines from  coordinates or vertices in a certain angle from a perspective point(3) to make a 3D object.
-* Team Members: .\n s
+* Team Members:

 ## Description: